Prandtl-D

-Preliminary Research Aerodynamic Design to Lower Drag, or Prandtl-D was an unmanned experimental glider-aircraft developed by NASA.
-The acronym is a reference to early German Aerospace Engineer Ludwig Prandtl.
+The Preliminary Research Aerodynamic Design to Lower Drag, or Prandtl-D was a series of unmanned experimental glider-aircraft developed by NASA under aerodynamicist Albion Bowers.
+The acronym is a reference to early German Aerospace Engineer Ludwig Prandtl, whose theory of the bell-shaped lift distribution deeply influenced Bowers.

+The Prandtl-D1 and the Prandtl-D3 models are preserved in the National Air and Space Museum and the California Science Center, respectively.

+Origins

-The Prandtl-D was a tailless glider that is based on the flight of birds.
-Birds turn and bank without vertical tails that are required for such maneuvers on traditional aircraft.
-It was intended to provide for future low drag and experimental aircraft designs, which previously have had issues of controllability.
-The program reinforced similar wing designs by Ludwig Prandtl which were conceptualized a century before.
-The Prandtl-D's designs were also based on glider concepts of German brothers Reimar and Walter Horten and incorporate the conclusions of NASA aerodynamics pioneers R.T.
+The Prandtl-D design intended to minimise drag and thus maximise aerodynamic efficiency, while remaining stable and controllable.
+It was inspired by the flight of birds, which turn and bank without the vertical tails that are required for such maneuvers on traditional aircraft.
+It was intended to provide for future experimental low drag and aircraft designs, which previously have had issues of controllability.
+The program built on theoretical wing studies by Ludwig Prandtl in the early 1930s.
+The Prandtl-D's designs also drew on glider concepts of the German Horten brothers Reimar and Walter, and incorporate the conclusions of NASA aerodynamics pioneers R.T.
 Jones and Richard T. Whitcomb.

-The Prandtl-D1 and the Prandtl-D3 models were featured in the National Air and Space Museum and the California Science Center, respectively.

-Albion Bowers, NASA Armstrong chief scientist and Prandtl-D project manager, brought together the theories and has led the effort with help from student interns.
+Albion Bowers, NASA Armstrong chief scientist and Prandtl-D project manager, brought together these theories and led the project, with help from student interns.
 He believes that with the concepts proven under the Prandtl-D "the time may be coming for a new paradigm in aviation."

+Design

+A tailless flying wing configuration was selected, as it offers the most potential for reducing drag and obtaining high aerodynamic efficiency.
+Sweeping the wing back also offers the opportunity to ensure stability and controllability, without unduly affecting efficiency.